stasoid/Cyclone/README.md

 This repo is for Cyclone binaries to be used on TIO.
-See releases.

 I used [tjim/cyclone vagrant VM](http://trevorjim.com/unfrozen-cyclone/).
 tjim/cyclone has sources and installed binaries of the latest development version of Cyclone.